 Add some spice to your diet; tacos aren’t just for Tuesdays!
 Plant-based Mexican, Spanish, and Peruvian eats always hit the spot, every day of the week.

-Banish memories of late-night drinking when the best you could hope for were some stale peanuts or limp French fries to tide you over.
+Banish memories of late-night drinking when the best you could hope for was some stale peanuts or limp French fries to tide you over.
 These modern watering holes have expert mixologists and chefs in the kitchen, focused on making happy hour even more delicious.
-Who’s ready for vegan bar hopping.
+Who’s ready for vegan bar hopping?

 Coffee isn’t just a beverage in Oregon; it’s a whole lifestyle.
 Cafe culture.
 Boasting more than 200 specialty coffee shops and micro-roasters throughout the state, including 80 roasters in Portland alone, these Oregonians know their beans.

-Jet Black Coffee Company: The walls are black, the espresso is black, but the smiles shine bright from the crack of down to closing time.
+The walls are black, and the espresso is black, but the smiles shine brightly from the crack of dawn to closing time.
 For your daily brew, a lavish latte, or light bites from locally sourced pastries, this should be your first stop.
-Chill inside or on the patio, catch up with friends or focus in on work; everyone is welcome, and no one wants to leave.
+Chill inside or on the patio, catch up with friends, or focus in on work.
+Everyone is welcome, and no one wants to leave.

 Dessert should be considered a wholly separate meal, especially considering the incredible treats that await you here.
 Don’t just leave room after dinner; make dessert the main dish!

-Missionary Chocolates: Life is like a box of chocolates.
+Life is like a box of chocolates.
 If you’re lucky, it will be more like a box of assorted truffles from Missionary Chocolates, because every decadent morsel is a little bite of pure joy.
-They also make perfect souvenirs to take back home … If you can manage to save them that long.
+They also make perfect souvenirs to take back home … if you can manage to save them that long.

 If you love to travel, check out our collection of vegan city guides!
 You can find the best plant-based restaurants and more.
 Maybe you can even make time to visit a farmed animal sanctuary in the area!
 Here are a few popular veg-friendly cities to explore.

 We hope you enjoyed this guide sharing the best vegan restaurants in Portland, Oregon.
 If we missed any of your favorite Portland vegan restaurants, please do show them some love in the comments below.
 Many thanks to Hannah Kaminsky for her help with this article.
-Cover photo from Canva.com.
+Cover photo by The Bye and Bye.